Maa (2025 film): Plot

-Ambika then receives a manuscript belonging to Shubankar from the house's old servant (the father of the current caretaker who was there when Shubankar's twin sister was sacrificed).
+Ambika and Sarfaraz take the girls who disappeared to the doctor, who is surprised that no girl has been harmed and is shocked that all these girls no longer menstruate.
+Later, Ambika receives a manuscript belonging to Shubankar from the house's old servant (the father of the current caretaker who was there when Shubankar's twin sister was sacrificed).
 Upon reading the manuscript, she discovers that the village is haunted by an ancient curse tied to a demon daitya named Amsaja, and involved human sacrifices, the Kali Puja ritual, and the haunted tree, which is believed to hold the malevolent daitya.
-The daitya is actually after Shweta, as it intends to rape her and procreate through her.
+The daitya is actually after Shweta, as it intends to procreate through her.
 Ambika tries to flee with her daughter but is stopped by Amsaja, who uses the previously abducted girls to snatch Shweta.
 Ambika then takes the help of Sarfaraz, who realises that Joydev is committing the crimes.
 Joydev reveals that he is the human face of the demon Amsaja.

-It is then revealed that during the last Kali sacrifice, the woman who prepared for the sacrifice with a huge sword, but suddenly stopped and sayid the Goddess Kali cannot ask for a baby girl's sacrifice.
-Then Joydev, sensing an opportunity, snatched the sword from her/priestess and, declaring it as his right, sacrifices the girl.
+Ambika has a dream of Goddess Kali, and as a ritual, she decides to perform Kali Puja in the temple of her home, which is locked.
+The puja is only performed when a person in the village has a dream of Goddess Kali, only then the temple doors are unlocked.
 As the influence of the demon, now infested in Joydev's body, grows, Ambika channels the divine wrath of the Goddess Kali, undergoing a spiritual transformation and turning into a fierce matriarchal protector.
 Amsaja almost kills her, but she confronts the evil force in a final effort to save Shweta and the other missing girls, and eliminates him.
 However, it is revealed by an old priestess (the same one who had a dream of Goddess Kali 40 years ago) that Shweta is carrying the child of Amsaja and must be sacrificed to stop the birth.
 Ambika reluctantly proceeds to sacrifice her own daughter for the greater good, but just before she does so, she is stopped by the priestess, who says that Ambika has passed the test Goddess Kali put her through and that the demon child inside Shweta is no more.

 During the end-credits scene, Vanraj, wearing his hoodie, baggy pants, and boots, is seen walking through the ash remains of the forest, seemingly absorbing whatever was left of Amsaja's powers.